php-fig/fig-standards/bylaws/004-psr-workflow.md

 both documents.
 No PSR number is assigned to the proposal at this point.

 With both the proposal and the meta document in the proposed folder, the author(s) must find their sponsors, one of which must become the coordinator.
-The coordinator must initiate a vote to enquire whether the members of PHP-FIG are generally interested in publishing a PSR for the proposed subject, even if they disagree with the details of the proposal.
-The coordinator must announce the vote on the Mailing List in a thread titled "[VOTE] Proposed: Title of the proposal".
+The coordinator must initiate an entrance vote to enquire whether the members of PHP-FIG are generally interested in publishing a PSR for the proposed subject, even if they disagree with the details of the proposal.
+The coordinator must announce th vote on the Mailing List in a thread titled "[VOTE][Entrance] Title of the proposal".
 The vote must adhere to [the voting protocol][voting].

 If the vote passes, the proposal officially enters Draft stage.
 The proposal receives a PSR number auto-incremented from the last PSR in the `/accepted` folder of the [official PHP-FIG "fig-standards"